qrvey/partner-portal/docs/embedding/widgets/intro.md

 > **Note 1**: These pieces of information remain the same for most widgets.
 There are a few exceptions where the launcher is different.
 Please refer to each widget’s document for the exact launcher.

 > **Note 2**: Be sure to keep this information private and do not post it publicly in your production code.
-Refer to  <a href="/docs/embedding/widgets/widget-intro/#embed-a-widget-from-qrvey-composer "> this document</a> for guidelines on how to embed widgets without including any of this information in your HTML code.
+Refer to  <a href="/docs/embedding/widgets/widget-embedding-using-cookies/"> this document</a> for guidelines on how to embed widgets without including any of this information in your HTML code.

 > **Note 3**: Aside from the API key and user id, most of the required properties of widgets are visible in the URL.
-Find the most common methods of obtaining the others in the FAQs. link the word FAQs to the General section of FAQs.
+Find the most common methods of obtaining the others in the  <a href="/docs/faqs/faqs-intro/">FAQs</a> .

 > **Note 4**: Watch for occasional differences in the spelling of properties, as well as the “config” property (sometimes used as “settings”).